cunla/interview-question3/README.md

 ==================

-This is a basic spring-boot app to demonstrate exposing a set of REST endpoints to retreive and add messages and replies.
+This is a basic spring-boot app to demonstrate exposing a set of REST endpoints to retrieve and add messages and replies.
 That can be used as a template to develop a forum system.

 ## Getting Started